 Posted on 25 Feb 2021

-Taking its point of departure in the intersection of politics and aesthetics, this special issue of Karib, an on-line open access research journal published with Stockholm University Press, probes the global responses to and repercussions of these events within the frame of emergent and contemporary modernity.
+Out Now: This special issue of Karib probes the global responses to and repercussions of events within the frame of emergent and contemporary modernity.

 For our first online issue, “Curating the Caribbean: Museum Practice and Identity Formation”, we seek to explore the museum, museum spaces, and curatorial practices in the Caribbean Region.
 We are therefore soliciting scholars, cultural heritage activists, curatorial practitioners and artists interested in contributing to the volume.